wodby/varnish/README.md

 ## Docker Images

-!!!
-For better reliability we release images with stability tags (`wodby/varnish:4-X.X.X`) which correspond to [git tags](https://github.com/wodby/varnish/releases).
-We **STRONGLY RECOMMEND** using images only with stability tags.
+❗For better reliability we release images with stability tags (`wodby/varnish:4-X.X.X`) which correspond to [git tags](https://github.com/wodby/varnish/releases).
+We strongly recommend using images only with stability tags.

 Overview: